estepmax/graphr/README.md

 ##  100% pure pumpkin,organic basil,hydrogen peroxide,bag of organic bananas,
 #   napa cabbage]
 ```
-Why is hydrogen peroxide is recommended?
+Why is hydrogen peroxide recommended?

 Oh, apparently it is used to wash produce according to this article: https://www.dallasnews.com/food/cooking/2019/01/19/how-to-properly-clean-your-fruits-and-vegetables-the-organic-way/